FeerassE/Ninja-Game/readme.txt

 Ninja Run

 A cute free running side-scroller!
-I made this using ThreeJS!
+I made this using ThreeJS.

-Here’s a link to play:
+Click the link below to play:

 http://bamboo-forest.surge.sh/

+How to play:

+Press Space to jump

+Refresh the page to start over

+Thanks for playing!